starfi5h/DSP_Mod/DysonOrbitModifier/README.md

       It is not recommended to disable this option,  cause a shell with different level objects may break in the future game patch.
     - `correctOnChange` : Remove exceeding Structure Point/Cell Point right after entities are moved.
 (Default : `true`) When changing into a smaller radius, the existing SP/CP in each component may exceed their limits.
-      Disable it will let SP/CP stay at the original value until editor panel is closed. (unsafe)
+      Disable it will let SP/CP stay at the original value until editor panel is closed.

 ----
 # 修改戴森球轨道